yangshun/cs4249-assgs/a1/README.md

 CS4249 Assignment 1
 ==

+### Pre-Experiment Questionnaire

+The pre-experiment questionnaire can be found on the following page: [http://yangshun.im/cs4249-assgs/a1/#/pre](http://yangshun.im/cs4249-assgs/a1/#/pre).
+A consolidated version of the pre-experiment questionnaire results can be found in the `results-processed/pre/pre-expt-questionnaire.csv`.

+### Post-Experiment Questionnaire

+The post-experiment questionnaire can be found on the following page: [http://yangshun.im/cs4249-assgs/a1/#/post](http://yangshun.im/cs4249-assgs/a1/#/post).
+A consolidated version of the post-experiment questionnaire results can be found in the `results-processed/post/post-expt-questionnaire.csv`.

 ### Condition Arrangement

 The condition arrangement is generated from the `generate-participants.js` script inside the `js` folder.
 To execute it, run